azurecrystalz/azurecrystalz.github.io/source/_posts/a-curious-step-forward.md

   {% bubble Nagisa %}
     ....Yes.
 Once I learned how to buy ingredients, my worldview broadened.
 I found more fun and interesting things...

-    Kohaku-kun, I think your worldview is going to continue to widen.
+    Kohaku-kun, I think your worldview will continue to widen.
   {% endbubble %}

   {% bubble Kohaku %}